-The IPIU will have a project specific website which will host a specific tab designed to register feedback/grievance from project beneficiaries.
-To facilitate the receipt, recording and reporting of complaints at the aimag/district and personnel worker's level, where it is assumed that the bulk of complaints should/or could be lodged, the PIU website's GRM tab will be designed/adjusted in way that complaints lodged at the specific geographic location is immediately directed to the given aimag/district health department's GRM focal point's inbox.
+The IPIU will have a project specific website which will host a specific tab designed to register feedback/grievance from project workers.
 Labor grievances can be expressed at any time during the project lifetime.
 There will not be any charge for filling a grievance.